 You, your friends and family will be the centre of our attention, as you meet and talk to our friendly staff and students about courses, careers and all aspects of study.

 The new facilities will include a large flexible project space with makers' area, rapid prototyping equipment and a new geotechnical soils lab.

 Joe undertook a placement year with Stepnell Ltd as part of his BSc in Construction Management.

 Not only was it a great experience and opportunity to put his learning into practice, Stepnell Ltd also offered him a graduate role for after his degree, so he can relax and enjoy his final year of study, knowing he has a job at the end!

-Our first year surveying and construction students were inspired by the many building projects happening in the city, and made a vlog explaining why Birmingham is a great place to study.
+Our first year surveying and construction students were inspired by the many building projects happening in the city, and made a vlog explaining why Birmingham is such a great place to study the Built Environment.